Glad you stopped by! Looking for something? Checkout my Categories and Resources page.

 - 12 hours to cook from start to finish

 Here is the recipe for the Apple Butter, be sure to read the instructions and full recipe BEFORE you start — you need a 12-hour window from start to finish.
-It makes approximately 6-8oz jars or 3-12oz jars.
-Below are step by step instructions, with pictures to show you how to do these.
-They are super easy!
-Let me know how yours turnout.
+It makes approximately six 8-oz. jars or three 12-oz. jars.
+Below are step by step instructions, with pictures to show you how to do each one.
+The process is super easy!
+Let me know how yours turn out.

 - 5.5 lbs apples, cored, peeled and cut into quarters